College Advising Program

 Currently three college advisers serve three high schools in the Garden Grove Unified School District: Garden Grove, Los Amigos, and Santiago High Schools.
 The advisers serve more than 6,600 high school students in planning and reaching their college goals.

-If you are interested in becoming a college adviser, partnering with us to have an adviser serve in your school, or would like to help support this program, please contact us.
+If you are interested in partnering with us to have an adviser serve in your school, or would like to help support this program, please contact us.